 The creative team had created a show where the pair would perform everything from Shakespeare and Oscar Wilde to re-creating an A.A.
 Milne children’s verse, “The King’s Breakfast,” along with some modern scenes and a few musical numbers.
 Julie and Keith Michell were well paired; both were multi-talented, and this show would reveal far more of Julie Andrews’ capabilities than the pubic had seen previously.

 Yet, as wonderful as the show idea was, it put a huge burden on the two stars.
 They were going to cover the history of theater in one hour, and they had only a few days to prepare for this huge task and one day to shoot all of it.
 Julie was leaving for Gstaad the next day, so they had no choice.
 No one who worked on The Julie Andrews Hour would ever forget that twenty-four hour shoot.

 After class, I rushed off to ABC.
 I got there at but was stopped at the gate by the guard.
 This show as a “closed—closed set.”
 He told me he had to call someone to see if I could go in.
 That person, I found out, was “head of production.”
 I was relieved when the guard told me I could go through.
-When I arrived at Studio C, there was no sign was up on the door, but a page let me in.

 They were taping “Mack the Knife” when I came into the studio.
 It was a street scene with Julie and Keith, during which, suddenly, they turned on these machines that made clouds of fog (probably dry ice).
 The fog came out in waves, rolling across the stage with such density that the floor disappeared, and one of the camera men tripped over the camera cables!